blt/locker/README.md

-# (WORK IN PROGRESS) locker - an Erlang per-cluster lock application
+# locker - an Erlang per-cluster lock application

 [![Build Status](https://travis-ci.org/blt/locker.png)](https://travis-ci.org/blt/locker)

-This is a simple resource locking OTP application for an Erlang cluster.
+This is a resource locking OTP application for an Erlang cluster.
 Resources are identified by a name (`:: term()`) and may have more than one lock taken out for that resource of any of the provided types.
-The vocabulary of this library is currently in flux.
-I'm calling the 'resource lock' a 'lock' and the 'locks taken out' for that resource is 'magnitude' or 'size'.
-As this is early days, please do anticipate the vocabulary changing.
-Suggestions appreciated.

-Two kinds of locks are implemented:

-  * process associated :: a lock is set by a process and is destroyed only when the process gives it up OR the associated process dies
-  * time/process hybrid :: a lock is set by a process and is destroyed when the process gives it up OR the timeout limit is reached XOR if the associated process dies

-The first is created by `lk:set/1`, the second by using `lk:set/2` with a `{timeout, pos_integer()}` option.
+Locks have an associated 'size' and an optional timeout.
+By default, locks are of size 3, meaning that three processes may 'set' the resource lock simultaneously.
+A process may not set the same lock more than once.
+Lock sets are bound to the lifetime of the setting
+process: a process crash has no potential to cause a deadlock.

+The function `lk:set/1` sets a lock with an indefinite timeout.
+The function `lk:set/2`, supplied with the `{timeout, pos_integer()}` option, will set a lock with a timeout, measured in milliseconds.
+When the timeout is indefinite a lock may be unset only by:

+  * the setting process calling `lk:del/1` or
+  * the setting process crashing.

+If the timeout is not indefinite, a lock may be unset by the above and, additionally, by:

+  * the timeout value being eclipsed.

+Setting processes are not notified by `locker` if a timeout unsets a lock set by processes.

 ## Example

-Given two nodes on a host named 'walden' the node `alpha` running the `locker` library:
+Given two nodes on a host named 'walden' the node `alpha` running the `locker`:

 ```
 > erl -sname alpha -setcookie monster -pa ebin